dan1lo/citationScholar/README.md

 # citationScholar
-This project will help researcher to find all metion papers .
+This project will help researchers to find all mention their papers.

-If you are search for a script to find all papers that cited your paper, this is your solution.
+If you are searching for a script to find all papers that cited your paper, this is your solution.

-this script will return the name of paper and other information of page, like author names, year, procedings
+this script will return the name of the paper and other information of page, like author names, year, proceedings